 - Amber waits until she’s more established to start saving for retirement.
 By the time she’s 35, she has bought her first home and finally feels ready to focus on the future.
 She stockpiles $3,000 a year in her 401(k) and keeps up that pace until she turns 65.
-Thirty-one years of investing brings Amber’s out-of-pocket total to $93,000.
+Thirty years of investing brings Amber’s out-of-pocket total to $93,000.

 After the retirement party, Jen and Amber compare their nest eggs.
 Let’s assume both of their investment accounts grew at the historical average return rate of the S&P 500 over the life of the investment.
 Who do you think comes out on top?
 The results may surprise you.

 Crazy as it may seem, Amber shelled out nearly three times more money than Jen yet retired with only half the nest egg.
 How did Jen end up with nearly $1.2 million, while Amber only has around $600,000?

 Both Jen and Amber invested in growth stock mutual funds that earned the market average.
 But Jen gave her money more time to grow—and that made all the difference in the size of her nest egg.
 With compound growth, time really does equal money!

 Getting a Late Start on Your Retirement Savings?

 This example is clear proof that every day you put off saving for retirement, you lose the chance to earn free money.